 How to Install Set Orientation on Amazon Fire TV

 To start, open the Downloader App by AFTVNews.
 This is available on the Amazon App Store.

-If you haven’t already downloaded it, I highly recommend it.
-It’s by far the easiest way to sideload apps on your Fire TV.
+If you still need to download it, I highly recommend it.
+It’s the easiest way to sideload apps on your Fire TV.

 Once you open the Downloader app, you’ll find yourself on the home tab.
 Here you’ll find a search bar where you can enter the URL of the page you want, or